AlirezaOmrani95/Vocal-Stereotypy-Measurement/README.md

 # Vocal-Stereotypy-Measurement
 This repository contains the implementation code for the paper:
-**"Machine Learning to Measure Vocal Stereotypy: An Extension"**
+**"Machine Learning to Detect Vocal Stereotypy: Improving Duration-Based Measures"**

-The goal of this project is to detect and measure vocal stereotypy using a machine learning model trained on relevant audio features.
+**The goal of this project is to detect and measure vocal stereotypy using a machine learning model trained on relevant audio features.**

+You can find the paper [here](https://journals.sagepub.com/doi/full/10.1177/01454455251380510).

 ---

 ## 🧪 How to Run the Testing Pipeline